DAGWorks-Inc/hamilton/contrib/docs/docs/README.md

 1. You are familiar with Hamilton and have it installed.
 If not, take [15 minutes to learn Hamilton in your browser](https://www.tryhamilton.dev/) and then `pip install sf-hamilton` to get started.
 Come back here when you're ready to use Hamilton.
-2. The assumption is that you have the requisite python dependencies installed on your system.
+2. You have the requisite python dependencies installed on your system.
 You'll get import errors if you don't.
 Don't know what you need?
-We have convenience functions to help!
+Scroll to the bottom of a dataflow to find the requirements.
+We're working on convenience functions to help!

 For more extensive documentation, please see [Hamilton User Contrib documentation](https://hamilton.dagworks.io).